Filter

 »This appears light as a feather, yet elaborately crafted all the same.«

-Rose-Maria Gropp / Laudatory speech for the ›Mara Cassens Prize‹
+Rose-Maria Gropp / ›Mara Cassens Prize‹ laudation

 »Stefanie vor Schulte’s debut novel, Boy with Black Rooster, is an engrossing and enchanting fairy tale for adults, offering readers some ideal (post-) pandemic escapism.«